A fault-tolerant non-Clifford gate for the surface code in two dimensions: Methods

 \begin{fact} The correction of an isolated $Q^j$-connected component of the error, $F_{j,\alpha}$, produced by the just-in-time decoder is supported on the $ 3 ( Q^j + 2 ) $-neighbourhood of $B_{j,\alpha}$, if $ B_{j,\alpha} $ lies within $ 2 (Q^j +2) $ of a smooth boundary.
 All defects will be neutralised after a time at most $3(Q^j+2)$. \end{fact}

-\begin{proof} Consider two maximally separated defects $u $ and $v$ contained in $B_{j,\alpha}$ such that $|u_t - v_t | = |u_x - v_x| = Q^j+2$ and $u_t > v_t$.
-We also suppose $v_t$ lies within $2(Q^j+2)$ from a smooth boundary such that it may be paired with the boundary before it is paired with $u$, see Fact~\ref{Fact:IsolatedBox}.
-In this case, given that $u$ is at most $3(Q^j+2)$ from the smooth boundary, it will be paired to the boundary after a time $\sim 3(Q^j+2)$.
-In fact, all defects will be paired to the boundary after a time at most $3(Q^j+2)$.
-The just-in-time decoder may therefore defer a defect beyond $B_{j,\alpha}$ at most $3(Q^j+2)$ .
-We therefore find that the correction lies within the $3 (Q^j+2)$-neighbourhood of $B_{j,\alpha}$. \end{proof}
+\begin{proof} A defect $u$ lies at most $3(Q^j+2)$ from the boundary In the worst case all defects will be paired to the boundary after a time at most $3(Q^j+2)$.
+Considering a defect at an extremal location then, the just-in-time decoder may defer the correction of a defect beyond $B_{j,\alpha}$ at most $3(Q^j+2)$ in the temporal direction. \end{proof}

 The above fact gives a spread factor $s \sim 7$ for boxes close to the boundary.
 To be more specific, we might upper bound the spread factor with $s = 8$.
 So far we have only considered how the just-in-time decoder deals with well-isolated $Q^j$-connected components of the error.
 In fact, we find that for sufficiently large $Q$ all errors are well isolated in a more precise sense.
 This is captured by the following lemma.
 We find that, given that any defect supported on a box $B_{j,\alpha}$ will be paired with another defect in the same box or to a nearby smooth boundary after a time at most $3(Q^j+2)$.
 It will never be permissible to pair defects contained in different boxes before they are terminated.
 In effect, all boxes are transparent to one another.
 This justifies the spread error model used in the previous subsection.